driod/chute-android-components/Image Sharer/README.md

 Introduction
 ====

-Image Sharer is a component made for developers to easily integrate it inside their app and enable share photo functionality.
+Image Sharer is a component made for developers to easily integrate it inside their app and enable photo sharing functionality.
 This component enables sharing a Chute or an Asset with Facebook, Twitter or via Email.
-Chute represents a container for assets.
-Asset represents any photo managed by Chute.
-This component includes Chute SDK library and is targeted towards android developers who want to make their applications social.
+This component includes Chute SDK library.

 ![image1](https://github.com/chute/chute-android-components/raw/master/Image%20Sharer/screenshots/1.png)